Rocionightwater/Flask-API-CRUD-GoogleSheet/README.md

 # README

-In order to work with Google Excel Sheet you will have to create certain permissions.
+In order to work with Google Sheets you will have to create certain permissions.
 You will also need to create the files client_secret.json, Procfile and have a requirements.txt file (pip freeze > requirements.txt).

 ### This video explains very well how to get the permissions and how to create these files:
 https://www.youtube.com/watch?v=vISRn5qFrkM